Chapter 33

 Let us notice the following verses,

-4 Jezebel, King Ahab's wife, commanded that all of the Lord's prophets be put to death.
-However, Obadiah, who feared God more than Ahab and his wife, risked his own life by hiding and caring for one hundred of the Lord's prophets.
+4 … Jezebel, King Ahab's wife, commanded that all of the Lord's prophets be put to death.
+However, Obadiah, who feared God more than Ahab and his wife, risked his own life by hiding and caring for 100 of the Lord's prophets.

-5-6 The reason King Ahab summoned Obadiah was to have him help look for water.
+5-6 … King Ahab summoned Obadiah to help him look for water.

 1 Kings 18:7-16